POPULAR | March 1

 Staying HIPAA Compliant in 2017: What Do You Need to Know?

 HIPAA audits are coming, be prepared with what you need to do in order to keep your company safe.

 When it comes to HIPAA compliance in the healthcare industry, 2017 promises to be a banner year.

 But before we discuss exactly why that is, let’s set the stage for how that has come to be.

-In 2011, the Office for Civil Rights – a branch of the US Department of Health & Human Services – spearheaded a campaign to improve the security of citizens’ private health information (PHI) and increase the integrity of the covered entities that provide healthcare services to these individuals.
+In 2011, the Office for Civil Rights – a branch of the US Department of Health & Human Services – spearheaded a campaign to improve the security of citizens’ protected health information (PHI) and increase the integrity of the covered entities that provide healthcare services to these individuals.

 Throughout the following years, the OCR began an audit program to “assess the controls and processes covered entities have implemented to comply with (HIPAA law).”

 The OCR then analyzed 115 covered entities using the newly-developed audit program to determine not only the integrity of said covered entities, but the integrity of the audit program, as well.
 The OCR referred to this process as “Phase 1,” which was somewhat of a “dry run” for the program.